-5.17.5 Analysis
+3.14.5.
+Analysis of the Text

 It is difficult to paraphrase a story like "Araby", for it calls upon an essentially personalised experience of reading and understanding.
 In fact Ezra Pound seems closest to the truth when he points to its multi-dimensional texture and says that it is 'a vivid waiting'.
 So it makes sense to cast short glances at the significant movements of this short story.
 Yet, let us try and comprehend a few vital movements that drive the plot of this short story.